osmond/plant-tracker/README.md

 2. Upload a photo and fill out the care schedule.
 3. Type a plant name to automatically fetch matching scientific names from the GBIF Species API.
 4. Selecting a suggestion shows its classification, common names and synonyms beneath the field.
+5. If available, specimen photos from GBIF appear as thumbnails for quick reference.
-5. View upcoming tasks in the calendar and drag them to reschedule.
+6. View upcoming tasks in the calendar and drag them to reschedule.

 Uploaded images are stored in `uploads/` and automatically converted to WebP when possible.